ONE-DAY EARTH DAY SALE - 20% OFF (excludes gift cards, Soap of the Month and Subscriptions) - NO CODE NEEDED

 But what good are the best quality ingredients if we don’t avoid the bad stuff?
 Because both good and bad are absorbed through our skin we avoid ingredients that can harm our health.
-We believe in evolving science that shows prolonged exposure to even small quantities of harmful chemicals in our everyday products has a cumulative, negative effect on our health.
+I believe in evolving science that shows prolonged exposure to even small quantities of harmful chemicals in our everyday products has a cumulative, negative effect on our health.

-Sodium Laurel Sulfate and Sodium Laureth SulfateThe main reason we don't use these in our products is that they are irritating to skin, especially sodium lauryl sulfate (SLS).
+Sodium Laurel Sulfate and Sodium Laureth SulfateThe main reason I don't use these in my products is that they are irritating to skin, especially sodium lauryl sulfate (SLS).
 Both sodium laurel sulfate (SLS) and sodium laureth sulfate (SLES) are used as foaming or lathering agents and are found in things like shampoo, laundry detergent, dishwasher detergent, body wash, hand cleaner, shaving cream, and bubble bath.
 But why?
 Because it cleans really well and it’s cheap.
 But many people find them too harsh - you know, that tight, dry, itchy feeling you get from commercial soap?
 SLS is the culprit – it strips the skin of natural oils, breaking the barrier and leaving it exposed.
 SLS is also an environmental pollutant; it’s toxic to fish and other aquatic animals.
 SLES is also harmful because it is ethoxylated; contaminated by a known carcinogen.

 ParabensParabens are a class of chemicals, including methylparaben, butylparaben, and propylparaben, that are used as preservatives in personal care products.
 They are very effective in preventing microbial growth in products, which is important, but they’re endocrine disruptors - interfering with natural hormone levels in humans and animals.
 Parabens are so pervasive the CDC has measured these chemicals in 99% of people tested!
 And women had significantly higher levels than men.
 They point to women’s use of personal care products as the reason why we are more exposed than men.
 Product preservation is important but there are less toxic ways to do it!
 [See 2, 3, 4, 5, 6, 12]